Country Culture/Social Conditions

 Databases, Indexes, Specialized Resources

 Business Source Complete.
-A definitive scholarly business database, providing an extensive collection of bibliographic and full text content.
-As part of the comprehensive coverage offered by this database, indexing and abstracts are provided for the most important scholarly business journals back to the early 20th Century.
+A scholarly business database, providing an extensive collection of bibliographic and full text content.
+Special features include company profiles and SWOT analyses, industry profiles for the U.S. and other countries, market research reports, and in-depth country reports.
+Indexing and abstracts are provided for the most important scholarly business journals back to the early 20th Century.

 Lexis Nexis Academic.
 Provides access to full text information from newspapers, magazines, company annual reports, and more, as well as legal and country information.

 Passport GMID.
 Provides key business intelligence on countries, companies, markets and consumers.
 Covers over 350 markets and 207 countries.
 Consumer Lifestyles country reports provide detailed information on consumers and their behavior.
 Mouse over Countries & Consumers and select Consumer Trends and Lifestyles.
 At the next display, select Consumer Lifestyles on the Analysis puldown and a country on the Geography pulldown and click Go.

 STAT-USA.
 (WSU Holland and Terrell Libraries - in-library access only; ask at the Reference Desk.)
 Provides access to National Trade Data Bank (NTDB) which contains country commercial guides, market research reports, import/export statistics, etc.